-(1) A structural or nonstructural technique for managing stormwater to prevent or reduce non-point source pollutants from entering surface waters or ground waters.
-A structural stormwater best management practice (BMP) includes a basin, discharge outlet, swale, rain garden, filter or other stormwater treatment practice or measure either alone or in combination including without limitation any overflow pipe, conduit, weir control structure that:
+- (1) A structural or nonstructural technique for managing stormwater to prevent or reduce non-point source pollutants from entering surface waters or ground waters.
+A structural stormwater best management practice (BMP) includes a basin, discharge outlet, swale, rain garden, filter, or other stormwater treatment practice or measure either alone or in combination including without limitation any overflow pipe, conduit, weir control structure that: - (a) is not naturally occurring; - (b) is not designed as a wetland replication area; and a system for conveying, collecting, storing, discharging, recharging, or treating stormwater on-site including: stormwater best management practices (BMPs) and any pipes and outlets intended to transport and discharge stormwater to the groundwater, surface water, or a municipal separate storm sewer system.

-- (a) is not naturally occurring; - (b) is not designed as a wetland replication area; and - (c) has been designed, constructed, and installed for the purpose of conveying, collecting, storing, discharging, recharging or treating stormwater. - (2) Nonstructural stormwater best management practices include source control and pollution prevention measures.
+- (c) has been designed, constructed, and installed for the purpose of conveying, collecting, storing, discharging, recharging or treating stormwater. - (2) Nonstructural stormwater best management practices include source control and pollution prevention measures.